-- Note 1: The registers are unsigned, however their sign is kept as a separate bit in the System Status Register. - 2: These registers are reserved for EMI filter compensation when necessary for power supply monitoring.
-They may require specific adjustment depending on PSU parameters, please contact the local Microchip office for further support. - 3: The Overtemperature event is only available on system versions 0xFA14 and later.
+Note 1: The registers are unsigned, however their sign is kept as a separate bit in the System Status register.

+^{2:} These registers are reserved for EMI filter compensation when necessary for power supply monitoring.
+They may require specific adjustment depending on PSU parameters, please contact the local Microchip office for further support.